Scoring your Credit - How's your FICO?

 Since our world is so automated, you're probably not surprised to hear that your creditworthiness comes down to one number.

 The FICO score is compiled by credit agencies.
 They use the payment history from all of your loans: mortgages, car/motorcycle loans, credit cards, and the like.

 All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
-The original FICO was developed by Fair Isaac and Company.
+The original FICO score was developed by Fair Isaac and Company.

-Credit scores make a difference in your interest rate
+FICO makes a difference in interest rates

 Curious about credit scores?
-Give us a call at (707) 252-2700.
+Call us at (707) 252-2700.